telegram-bot-rb/telegram-bot/README.md

 - Ligthweight client for bot API (with fast and thread-safe [httpclient](https://github.com/nahi/httpclient) under the hood).
-- Controller with message parser.
-Allows to write separate methods for each command.
+- Controller with message parser: define methods for commands, not `case` branches.
 - Middleware and routes helpers for production env.
 - Poller with automatic source-reloader for development env.
 - Rake tasks to update webhook urls.